HSLdevcom/digitransit-site/src/pages/en/developers/apis/2-geocoding-api/autocomplete/index.md

 > https://api.digitransit.fi/geocoding/v1/autocomplete?text=kamp&focus.point.lat=60.17&focus.point.lon=24.93

-**Note:** Using parameter **focus.point** scores nearby places higher depending on how close they are to the focus.point so that places with higher scores will appear higher in the results list.
-After all the nearby results have been found, additional results will come from the rest of the world, without any further location-based prioritization.
+**Note:** Using parameter **focus.point** sorts equally matching places depending on how close they are to the focus point.

 ## Language preference

 The language preference can be defined using `lang=xx` parameter, default being `lang=fi`.
 Unlike in reverse geocoding, the preference has significance for geocoding searches only when multiple languages provide an equally good match.

 **Note:** Part of the provided geocoding data does not include Swedish names, and part of the data leaves the language context unknown.
 This may occasionally cause unexpected errors in language selection.